QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: The General Pipeline

+\rl{This correspondence does not only exist at the level of the pregroup grammar, but also at the level of the (complex) vector spaces that the pregroup types then get mapped to -- here this correspondence can be thought of as the isomorphism between column vectors and row vectors through the operation of taking the (conjugate) transpose.}

-This way the number of cups is reduced by as many nouns as are present in the sentence.
+Above rewrite procedure thus generally reduces the number of cups by as many nouns as are present in the sentence.

-\textit{Step 4}: This is the step where the abstract \textsc{DisCoCat} representation takes a more concrete form: the \textsc{DisCoCat} diagram is mapped to a specific quantum circuit.
-This map is determined by: (a) choosing the number $q_n$ and $q_s$ of qubits that every wire of type $n$ and $s$, respectively, as well as dual types thereof, get mapped to; and (b) choosing concrete parametrised quantum states (effects) that all word states (effects) get consistently replaced with.
-We refer to the conjunction of such choices as an \textit{ansatz}.
-Note that each cup\footnote{Recall from the discussion in Sec. \ref{sec:discocat} that cups can also be seen to correspond to tensor contractions.} is equivalent to a \textit{Bell-effect} (see Fig.~\ref{fig:ExampleSent_QCircuit}).
-Principled approaches to (b) are presented in Sec.~\ref{sec:Experiments}, but for an illustration consider the example from Fig.~\ref{fig:ExampleSent_PGDiagram_bent} translated into a quantum circuit of the form as shown in Fig.~\ref{fig:ExampleSent_QCircuit}.
+\textit{Step 4 (Ans{\"a}tze):} \ed{In this step a sentence's abstract \discocat~representation takes a more concrete form; its \discocat~diagram is mapped to a specific parametrised quantum circuit.} \ed{This map is determined by choosing: \begin{enumerate}[label=(\alph*)] \item the number $q_n$ and $q_s$ of qubits that every wire of type $n$ and $s$, respectively, as well as their dual types, get mapped to; \item concrete parametrised quantum states (effects) that all word states (effects) get consistently replaced with. \end{enumerate}} We refer to the conjunction of such choices as an \ed{\textit{ansatz}.
+Principled approaches to choosing (b) are presented in Sec.~\ref{sec:Experiments}, but for an illustration consider again the example from Fig.~\ref{fig:ExampleSent_PGDiagram_bent} translated into a parametrised} quantum circuit of the form as shown in Fig.~\ref{fig:ExampleSent_QCircuit}.

+\ed{Once an ansatz is chosen such as the one sketched in Fig.~\ref{fig:ExampleSent_QCircuit}, a concrete embedding of some word is thus fixed by further fixing particular values for the parameters that appear in the respective word's parametrised quantum state (effect).
+For instance, the word `tasty' from Fig.~\ref{fig:ExampleSent_PGDiagram_bent} is mapped to the component (ii) of Fig.~\ref{fig:ExampleSent_QCircuit}, which for every $\delta \in [0,2 \pi]$ prepares a specific two-qubit quantum state.
+Note that under this functorial mapping according to some ansatz any cup\footnote{Recall from the discussion in Sec. \ref{sec:discocat} that cups can also be seen to correspond to tensor contractions.} in a \discocat~diagram has an already fixed meaning, it is a particular quantum effect,\footnote{\ed{In the physics literature also known as a \textit{Bell-effect}.}} which can be represented as done in the component (iv) of Fig.~\ref{fig:ExampleSent_QCircuit}. }

+It is worth emphasising that \ed{the output of the mapping is a parametrised quantum circuit} whose connectivity is fixed by the sentence's syntax, while the choice of ansatz determines the number of parameters for each word's representation.